 To become a wildland firefighter to participate on a forestry crew to fight wildland fires out of state you must do the following:

-- Complete the National Wildfire Coordinating Group's I100 Incident Command, L180 Human Factors in the Wildland Fire Service, S130 Firefighter Training, and S190 Introduction to Wildland Fire Behavior.
+- Complete the National Wildfire Coordinating Group's L180 Human Factors in the Wildland Fire Service, S130 Firefighter Training, S190 Introduction to Wildland Fire Behavior and FEMA's IS 700.
 See the training section for more information.

 - Submit a Health Screen Questionnaire.